 The City limits its use of salt to designated routes because of its costs and environmental impacts.

-The City requires property owners and occupants to remove snow and ice from their sidewalks within 24 hours following the end of all snow/ice accumulation.
+The City requires property owners and occupants to remove snow and ice from their sidewalks within 24 hours following the end of all snow/ice accumulation associated with a winter storm.
 All properties that abut handicap ramps shall also clear the snow from the full width of the ramp and the adjacent curb line for accessibility purposes.

 Per Ordinance 5.11.F., failure to remove snow and ice from your sidewalks can result in a cost to the abutting/front property owner.
 The cost will be billed as a special charge to the property owner for all sidewalk cleared by the City, along with a $70 administrative fee.

 Per Ordinance 7.13.G., it is unlawful to shovel, dump, blow, plow or otherwise place snow in any public roadway, highway or alley right-of-way.
-Violators should be reported and may receive a citation.
+Violators should be reported to Public Works at 262-653-4050 and may receive a citation.

-It is not City policy to clear any driveway, parked car or sidewalk blocked as a result of any plowing operation.
+It is not City policy for staff to clear any driveway, parked car or sidewalk blocked as a result of any plowing operation.

-In the event that snow depth prevents plowing up to the mailboxes, the resident shall be responsible for clearing a path for the delivery of mail.
+In the event that snow depth prevents plowing up to mailboxes, residents shall be responsible for clearing a path for the delivery of mail.